cloudflare/cloudflare-docs/content/workers/learning/integrations/_index.md

 ## Tips and Best Practices
-Here are a few tips and best practices to help you get the most out of your integrations with Cloudflare Workers:
+Here are a few tips and best practices to help you get the most out of using integrations with Cloudflare Workers:

 * Be sure to properly secure your integrations and protect sensitive data.
 Ensure you use secure authentication and authorization where possible, and ensure the validity of libraries you import.
 * Use caching to improve performance and reduce the load on an external service.